CPSC-1520/CPSC-1520-Workbook-A02-dgilleland/src/005/LOGs.md

     - `string`
     - `bigint`
     - `symbol`
-- [ ] List the non-primitive data types built-in to JavaScript
+- [x] List the non-primitive data types built-in to JavaScript
   - The `object` data type is also built-in to JavaScript.
 It is not a primitive type.
 Objects are discussed in detail in a later lesson.
 For now, consider objects to simply be a collection of properties.
   - Other non-primitive data types built into JavaScript are the following.
 Generally speaking, these can be thought of as "specialized" objects.
     - `function`
+      - The ability to assign a function to a variable allows us to leverage the concept of a "callback" in JavaScript.
     - `array`
     - `date`
-    - `regexp`
+    - `regexp` - Regular Expression
 - [x] Distinguish between the `var`, `let`, and `const` keywords
 - [ ] What is the difference between the `null` value and the `undefined` value?
   - The `null` value is a special value that indicates that a variable has no value.